Without light, people can't cook, work, study,

 Spreading light to people without electricity

-Panasonic solar lanterns now lighting up communities without electricity
+Panasonic solar lanterns light up communities without electricity

-The story behind the Panasonic solar lantern goes back to 2006.
+The story behind Panasonic solar lanterns goes back to 2006.

-In that year, the Republic of Uganda's Minister of State for the Vice President's Office visited Japan and took a tour of the Solar Ark, an ark-shaped solar array that symbolizes our efforts to help realize a clean energy future.
-After returning to Uganda, he sent us a letter explaining the current circumstances people without electricity are facing in Uganda.
-He told of people using kerosene lamps despite the serious health problems caused by black smoke.
-He also indicated that our solar technology could be very useful for improving the quality of living for these people.
+That year, the Republic of Uganda's Minister of State for the Vice President's Office visited Japan and toured the Solar Ark, an ark-shaped solar array that symbolizes our efforts to help realize a clean energy future.
+He later sent us a letter explaining the circumstances people face in areas without electricity in Uganda, including health problems caused by the black smoke from kerosene lamps.
+He also indicated that our solar cells could help improve their quality of life, and invited our cooperation.

-Encouraged by his letter, we began to study how to use our unique clean energy technologies to help solve these issues.
-This led to the development of the solar lantern.
+Encouraged by his letter, we began research and development to use our expertise in energy storage and energy generation technologies to help solve these issues.
+This led to the development of our solar lanterns.

 Later, we began activities to donate solar lanterns to regions including Africa and Asia, in partnership with non-profit, non-governmental and international organizations, and have also been working to improve the products to reflect local needs.
 In February 2013, we launched the "100 Thousand Solar Lanterns Project."

 The Sustainable Development Goals (SDGs) were adopted on 2015, and the Sixth Tokyo International Conference of African Development (TICAD VI) is slated for 2016.
 In order to improve the lives of people around the world, and to create a world in which “no one will be left behind,” Panasonic will provide solar lanterns for the people who need them.